tidal3527/stable-research/docs/01-stablecoins-101/03-how-stablecoins-work/index.md

 ## Conclusion

 Whether backed by fiat, crypto, or algorithms, stablecoins' ability to maintain a consistent value depends on sound mechanisms and market confidence.
-As regulatory clarity improves and designs evolve, stablecoins are set to become even more integral to payments, trading, and financial infrastructure.
+As regulatory clarity improves and designs evolve, stablecoins are set to become even more integral to payments, trading and financial infrastructure.